codyjamestechnical/cjt-website/content/posts/Linux/Ubuntu Setup.md

 {{< admonition type=info title="Download Referenced Files" open=true >}} [Click here to download the files referenced in this article from my Dropbox ](https://www.dropbox.com/sh/11olmidp2oyvjz4/AACtmBchqIfxx9MhAjlErJawa?dl=0){{< /admonition >}}

+{{< admonition type=note title="File Paths" open=true >}} Note that with some of the commands you will have to change the path to the location that you saved the files.
+I put the path that I use with my username in it because the main purpose of this post is to make it easier for me to setup my systems in the furtue.
+However, I thought others might find it useful. {{< /admonition >}}

 ### Install Support for ExFat

 By default the linux kernal doesn't ship with support for ExFat.
 ExFat allows you do have files larger than 4GB on a drive and is supported by more systems than EXT or NTFS.
 I use ExFat on all of my USB drives for this reason.

 ```Shell